Roof Leak Detection in Florida Homes (Step-by-Step Guide)

 On a shingle roof, to detect a roof leak, look for rusty nails, as they are a clear sign of a leak.
 Lift some tabs around the area where your measurements lead you and look for rusty nails.
 Follow them up the roof until they stop.

-You might also find damage leading to a wall or penetration where the flashing has been compromised.
+You might also discover damage leading to a wall or penetration where the flashing has been compromised.
 For example, a roof vent that allows wind-driven rain to get in or a pipe flashing that is damaged.

 Tile Roofs